In this section, we will add rich results to our analysis; a nice APA formatted table like this:

 functions return lists, others return S3 objects, others S4.
 Some

-require reading the values with indices ([[x]]
+require reading the values with indices ([[x]]), others

-require the use of slots (@
+require the use of slots (@).
+It generally requires a bit

 of trial and error to figure out how to access the underlying values of